mrahtz/ocd-a3c/README.md

 The final solution is heavily inspired by OpenAI Baselines' [`atari_wrappers`](https://github.com/openai/baselines/blob/8c2aea2addc9f3ba36d4a0c937e6a2d09830afc7/baselines/common/atari_wrappers.py).
-Taking a modular approach to preprocessing, with each stage of preprocessing being done using a separate wrapper, makes both implementation and testing a lot easier.
+Taking a layered approach to preprocessing, with each stage of preprocessing being done using a separate wrapper, makes both implementation and testing a lot easier.

 If you're reproducing papers to learn about deep RL, I strongly recommend just using `atari_wrappers`.
-Implementing the preprocessing from scratch did give me a much stronger appreciation for the benefits of modular design, and it seems important to know about the tricks that are used (episode reset on end-of-life and no-ops at the start of each episode came as particular surprises to me), but it takes away so much time that could be spend learning about actual RL stuff instead.
+Implementing the preprocessing from scratch did give me a much stronger appreciation for the benefits of layered design, and it seems important to know about the tricks that are used (episode reset on end-of-life and no-ops at the start of each episode came as particular surprises to me), but it takes away so much time that could be spend learning about actual RL stuff instead.